integrii/flaggy/README.md

 # TODO

+- parser help output with templating
-- help output with templating
+- subcommand help output with templating
 - slick readme with logo
 - more UX testing